katievandyk/Logo-IDE/README.md

 #Files used to test project and errors handled
+We used the test cases given to us in the data/examples directory.
+In the case of recursion, we modified the files so that there was a define command at the top of the file.
+Errors handled include not enough arguments, calling undefined commands (including user defined commands).

 #any data or resource files required by the project
+Resource files required by the project are all in the packages that begin with "resource".
+These include images for the buttons, syntax of the regex for multiple language functionality, command properties for the parsing, saved workspace files, colors, and turtle images.

 #Information about using the program